 Reasons why we love Old Manali

 1. Feel of fresh air, water, and Spirituality

 Cross the bridge over River Beas, separating Old and Main Manali, the cool breeze and spirituality of Old Manali engulfs you.
 The fresh air opens up your senses and the flowing River acts as music to mind and soul.
 The water here is utterly pure because its coming directly from the glaciers.

 We feel, the place is beautiful in all seasons but its heaven in Monsoon.
 During Monsoons, clouds engulf you from all sides, mist settles down on your clothes and hair.
 Rain starts pouring in no time, leaving you completely drenched, everything gets super clean and fresh.

 There are plenty of nature trails in Old Manali and each one is unique.
-Start walking on any; you will be amazed by the beauty of nature.
-The place makes you feel completely in the lap of nature and sometime accidentally you hover to discover the hidden or secret trails.
+Start walking on any, and you will be amazed by the beauty of nature here.
+The place makes you feel completely in the lap of nature and sometimes accidentally you hover to discover the hidden or secret trails.

 This small town also serves as a base for the adventure freaks and trekkers.
 Multiple treks start form here ranging from easy to intermediate to long.
 To name, few of them are – Trek to Spiti Valley, Pin Valley, Lahaul, Chandratal, Kheerganga, Kasol etc.

 The town is also a hub for cafes and delicious food.
 They serve cuisines from Himachali to Italian to Chinese and Israeli.
 The cooks of each of these cafe has honed their skills and become masters by learning from the backpackers and visitors.